High School Curriculum

 Open to grades 11 and 12

-Using the Universal Declaration of Human Rights as the foundation, this class covers global issues including, but not limited to the international refugee crisis, hunger, conflict, and water.
+Using the Universal Declaration of Human Rights as the foundation, this class covers global issues, including the international refugee crisis, food insecurity, conflict, and water.
 Students will gain awareness of the struggles of humanity and their effects, a responsibility to stay informed, and a realization of the capacity for change.
 (1 credit; full block, one semester)

 Global Citizenship